 To mitigate the identified low to medium inherent risks, we have established policies requiring the alignment of procurement, contracting, and security practices with the Voluntary Principles on Security and Human Rights.
-This initial step recognizes First Majestic's most likely potential sources of risk related to modern slavery.
-In 2024 and going forward, we intend to:
+In addition to these policies, First Majestic did in 2024, and will:

-- Continue to identify and assess potential risk areas in our activities and supply chains. - Continue to adhere to and enforce the Supplier Code, embed KPIs in our contracts with suppliers related to adherence with the Supplier Code, and develop a due diligence approach to confirm supplier adherence to the Supplier Code. - Sustain a mutually respectful relationship with our unions through open communications and fair, annual negotiations. - Establish and maintain detailed stakeholder engagement plans with our local communities. - Continue to protect whistleblowers.
+- Continue to identify and assess potential risk areas in our activities and supply chains; - Continue to adhere to and enforce the Supplier Code, embed KPIs in our contracts with suppliers related to adherence with the Supplier Code, and develop a due diligence approach to confirm supplier adherence to the Supplier Code; - Sustain a mutually respectful relationship with our unions through open communications and fair, annual negotiations; - Maintain detailed stakeholder engagement plans with our local communities; and - Continue to protect whistleblowers.